What is a service charge?

 Is there a limit on my service charge?

 The cost of these services can vary without limit, either up or down as long as they fulfill the legal definition of what is considered ‘reasonable’.
 A leaseholder is free to challenge whether the service cost is reasonable at the First Tier Property Tribunal or FTT (previously known as the Land Valuation Tribunal).

 The recovery of service charge arrears can be reduced to the minimum by the landlord/freeholder ensuring that risk and credit control issues are continually addressed in a timely manner to ensure that their cash flow remains healthy.
 In doing so they ensure that they themselves do not come under pressure from their creditors if that flow is restricted by an accumulation of service charge arrears.

 Service charges – getting the demand right

-It is essential that the freeholder comply with the law (Commonhold & Leasehold Reform Act 2002) when serving the demand for service charges.
+Service charges are not payable unless they have been properly requested.
+So it is essential that the freeholder comply with the law (Commonhold & Leasehold Reform Act 2002) when serving the demand for service charges.
 The demand must:

 1. Be in writing.